qshuai/jwt/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command keygen      Generate private key and save to file specified.
-Support ECDSA and RAS. parse       Parse JWT token and output formated information to console sign        Sign JWT using alg, secret and claims
+  completion  Generate the autocompletion script for the specified shell help        Help about any command keygen      Generate private key and save to the file specified.
+Support ECDSA and RAS. parse       Parse JWT and output formated information to console sign        Sign JWT using alg, secret and claims

 Flags: